 For human hair: approximately 10 grams — roughly a small saved lock.
 For pet fur: approximately 20 grams.
 Saved or old hair works just as well as freshly cut hair.
 Any unused hair is returned to you with the finished diamond.

-Silmaril's memorial diamond necklaces start from NZ$1,980 for The Guardian (0.57ct in 18K white gold) and NZ$2,650 for The Warmth (0.57ct in 18K yellow gold).
-Both prices are all-inclusive — diamond, setting, collection kit, and NZ delivery.
-GST included.
-Up to 40–50% less than international providers.
+Silmaril's memorial diamond necklaces are NZ$3,280 for The Guardian (0.57ct in 18K white gold) and NZ$2,650 for The Warmth (0.57ct in 18K yellow gold).
+Both prices are all-inclusive — diamond, setting, and NZ delivery.
+Compare current international offers by currency, shipping, setting and certification choices before ordering.

 Yes — all of New Zealand.
-We post a secure collection kit to your address nationwide and return the finished jewellery by insured courier.
+You send your prepared hair sample by post, and we return the finished jewellery by insured courier.
 You never need to visit us in person.

-If you have a lock of hair — from a person or a pet — Silmaril can transform it into a certified memorial diamond.
-New Zealand's most affordable option, from NZ$1,980.
+If you have a lock of hair — from a person or a pet — Silmaril can transform it into a lab-grown memorial diamond.
+Transparent New Zealand pricing starts from NZ$2,650.

 Learn About Hair to Diamond Pet Memorial Diamonds